-A strong cybersecurity program begins with a clear understanding of an organization’s risk posture.
-In today’s hyper-connected world, data breaches are no longer a question of if but when.
-This makes risk management, measurement, and evaluation essential components of building cyber resilience.
-Conducting a thorough cybersecurity risk assessment and leveraging its insights to enhance resiliency is mission critical.
+A robust cybersecurity program starts with a precise understanding of an organization’s risk posture.
+In today’s hyper-connected world, data breaches are not a matter of if — they are a matter of when.
+This makes proactive risk management, continuous measurement, and rigorous evaluation essential to building true cyber resilience.
+Conducting a comprehensive cybersecurity risk assessment and acting decisively on its insights is critical to safeguarding assets, maintaining trust, and ensuring operational continuity.

 What Is a Cybersecurity Risk Assessment?